stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: java

   In the Stormpath Java SDK, the Group resource is represented by the ``Group`` interface.
-For more information, see the `javadocs API documentation <https://docs.stormpath.com/java/apidocs/com/stormpath/sdk/group/Group.html>`__.
+For more information, see the `Javadocs API documentation <https://docs.stormpath.com/java/apidocs/com/stormpath/sdk/group/Group.html>`__.

 .. only:: nodejs